Sustainable Communities

 We succeed when our people do.
 Our benefits support our employees’ professional and personal life.
 That, coupled with our dynamic people has earned us recognition for being a unique and outstanding place to work.

-By 2025 we have ambitions and plans in place to reach gender parity in management roles and to have 25% representation in management roles (African-American, Asian-American, Hispanic-American)
+By 2025, we have ambitions and plans in place to reach gender parity in management roles and to have 25% representation in management roles (African-American, Asian-American, Hispanic-American).

-No matter your gender, race, sexual orientation, background, or beliefs, you are celebrated at Reynolds American Inc. We value diversity because it encourages innovation, creativity, and different ways of thinking; it creates a fascinating place to work, with opportunities to collaborate with a wide range of people from various cultures, all with different perspectives, backgrounds, and points of view.
+No matter your gender, race, sexual orientation, background, or beliefs, you are celebrated at Reynolds American Inc. We value inclusion because it encourages innovation, creativity, and different ways of thinking; it creates a fascinating place to work, with opportunities to collaborate with a wide range of people from various cultures, all with different perspectives, backgrounds, and points of view.

 We are pleased with the continuous progress we are making in building a sustainable pipeline of talent from a diverse range of backgrounds.